hashicorp/terraform-provider-google/website/docs/index.html.markdown

 # Google Cloud Platform Provider

+-> We recently introduced the `google-beta` provider.
+See [Provider Versions](https://terraform.io/docs/provider/google/provider_versions.html) for more details on how to use `google-beta`.

 The Google provider is used to configure your [Google Cloud Platform](https://cloud.google.com/) infrastructure.
 See the [Getting Started](/docs/providers/google/getting_started.html) page for an introduction to using the provider.